-According to Federal Emergency Management Agency (FEMA), the Flood Insurance Rate Map (FIRM) Panel 36087C0101G, dated March 3, 2014, the Project Site is located primarily within Zone X, with southwestern portions of the Site within Zone AE.
-FEMA defines the flood zones as follows:
+According to Federal Emergency Management Agency (FEMA), the Flood Insurance Rate Map (FIRM) Panel 36039C0443F, dated May 16, 2008, the Project Site is located primarily within Zone AE, with western portions of the Site within Zone X. FEMA defines the flood zones as follows:

 - Zone X are areas determined to be outside the 0.2% annual chance floodplain. - Zone AE are special flood hazard areas subject to inundation by the 1% (100-year flood) annual chance flood and is an area where base flood elevations have been determined.
-The base flood elevation within the Project Site varies from 1 foot above sea level to 18 feet above sea level.

 The NYSDEC Environmental Resource Mapper (ERM) also identified the Project Site to be located adjacent to areas within a base flood elevation plus 72/75" sea-level rise.
-The base flood elevation for Flood Zone AE nearest to the Project Site is identified on the FIRM Panel as 14 feet above mean sea level.
+The base flood elevation for Flood Zone AE nearest to the Project Site is identified on the FIRM Panel as 9 feet above mean sea level.